Health Insurance

 This deduction is claimed on Schedule 1 of Form 1040, not on Schedule C. It reduces your federal adjusted gross income dollar for dollar, which in turn lowers both your income tax and potentially your net investment income tax.
 It does not, however, reduce your self-employment tax.

-If you also contribute to a Health Savings Account (HSA), those contributions are separately deductible as well.
+Contributing to a Health Savings Account (HSA) creates a separate deduction as well.
 In 2025, the HSA contribution limit is $4,300 for self-only coverage and $8,550 for family coverage, per IRS Publication 969.
 HSAs require enrollment in a High Deductible Health Plan (HDHP), which is typically a Bronze-level plan.

 One Important Limitation

-You cannot claim this deduction for any month in which you were eligible to enroll in a health plan through an employer — including a spouse’s employer plan.
+This deduction cannot be claimed for any month in which you were eligible to enroll in a health plan through an employer, including a spouse’s employer plan.
 Eligibility, not enrollment, is what disqualifies you.
-Even if you chose not to join your spouse’s plan because it was too expensive, you may be blocked from taking the full deduction.
+Even choosing not to join a spouse’s plan because it was too expensive may block you from taking the full deduction for those months.

 What to Watch Out For

 Do not confuse the self-employed health insurance deduction with the Premium Tax Credit.
-You cannot use the same dollar of premium spending to claim both in full.
-If you receive advance Premium Tax Credits, you must reduce your deduction by the credit amount.
+The same dollar of premium spending cannot be used to claim both in full.
+Receiving advance Premium Tax Credits requires you to reduce your deduction by the credit amount.
 A tax professional familiar with freelance returns can help you optimize both.

 Pro Tip